 - Social media platforms – Linking to fresh content on your site is a great way to generate traffic, boost SEO and increase readership.
 This method also increases the visibility of your content in SERPs (Search Engine Result Pages) for longer term distribution.

 - Landing page optimization – Creating SEO-optimized landing pages can capture prospects and draw them to your site.
 Use these pages as a gateway to more valuable content which as ebooks and whitepapers.

 Once you have these channels up and running, you can being to think about more premium channels that may cost extra but reach a wider audience.
 Consider specialist publishers as they have specially curated audiences and can often help take your demand generation strategy further with multi-touch and lead nurturing.

-For example, here at Inbox Insight, we have a community of 4.1 million professionals that you wouldn’t otherwise have access to.
+For example, here at Inbox Insight, a leading B2B demand gen agency, we have a community of 4.1 million professionals that you wouldn’t otherwise have access to.
 Our demand generation programs are also carefully created around your specific campaign needs and so can be tailored to your requirements, ensuring you get the most out of your budget.
 Outsourcing your demand generation campaign this way also gives you access to expertise, experience and specialist knowledge.

 Using a combination of both types of content distribution will ensure maximum reach for your content.
 Remember to continually analyze each channel for effectiveness and try out new channels.
 Drop the ones that don’t work well and focus on those that do.